barbulescualex/alexs.ca/_projects/BeatMatch.md

 ### Audio Visualization - A Speed Tutorial

-The sound goes through the `AVAudioEngine` class where a tap is inserted to get the bufferdata.
+The sound goes through the `AVAudioEngine` class where a tap is inserted to get the buffer data.
 From there we can calculate the uniform inputs for our metal shaders.

 **Current Audio Volume**